INT. DOLINA CASTLE. SUNSET.

 With difficulty, he pushes himself upright.
 The sword is a cane and he limps to the window.
 He is still listening as we leave him for —

 A lower balcony.
 The song plays on.
 A man, PRINCE LIEV, 20, stands looking out southward.
 He basks in the music a moment, then turns to the dim room and walks to a card table.

-Liev’s main room.
-It’s a scholar’s room with a desk.
+Liev’s main room: a scholar’s room with a desk.
 Underneath is a box of letters.
-Across the room alone stands a folding screen, mirror, and wedding clothes on a dummy for mending.
+Across the room alone stands a screen, mirror, and wedding clothes on a dummy for mending.

-PAVEL, 21, sits at a card table.
-He is Liev’s friend Nikolai’s son.
-He smiles and shuffles a card deck.
+Sitting at a card table is PAVEL, 21, Liev’s friend and Nikolai’s son, smiling and shuffling a card deck.

 You’re not giving up, Liev?